lokified/Plitso/README.md

 - Add these variables to your **local.properties** file.
 ```
 geminiApiKey=  ## This your retrive from google gemini
-serverId=  ## This your retrieve frome your firebase console
+serverID=  ## This your retrieve frome your firebase console
 ```

 ## Known Bugs